 The Chromecast is cheap.
 But even when something only costs $35, it's still nice to be able to cut that price in half.
 Okay, Groupon's offer isn't actually 50% off, but it's close.
 For the next five days (or until supplies run out), you can get a Chromecast for just $20.

 These are refurbished units, but in the case of Google's streaming stick, that really doesn't matter.
 Even if it's scratched, it's going in the back of a TV where you will never see it again.
+Though I'm kind of curious how someone even goes about scratching a Chromecast in the first place.
 Read More

 Adoption of material design appears to be on an upward trend.
 It seems that every few days we hear news about another app refreshing its design with some inspiration from Google's new aesthetic, with some apps using the design language at launch.
 This is great for users who have been hungry for a more unified, cohesive design language on Android.